nicolasblanco/rails_param/README.md

 ## License

-rails-param is available under the MIT license.
+rails_param is available under the MIT license.
 See the LICENSE file for more info.